jorses/jorses.github.io/semeval.md

 ## Subtask II: DataBench Lite QA
 The task is essentially the same as the previous subtask, but involves using the sampled version of each dataset with a maximum of 20 rows per dataset (see explanation on DataBench Lite).
 The question should be answered using the data from the sampled dataset only.
 For the test set, we will similarly provide a reduced version of each dataset for this subtask.
 This task is especially relevant when testing for models with a smaller window size.
-Model Choice
-The models you employ must be open source.
-Terms and rules for task

 ## Dataset